AbhiMavani/QBox/README.md

 During this Micro-Experience, I:

->Created pre-install scripts to run system checks, install and configure QBox.
+     Created pre-install scripts to run system checks, install and configure QBox.

      Developed tools to automatically analyze performance and functionality issues in different versions of QBox.

 ![Module-1](https://user-images.githubusercontent.com/52848980/88693642-28fac000-d11d-11ea-9c0c-5de342077e68.png)

 QBox Modules

 1. Check system requirements and install QBox

-       -Scope of work:
+          Scope of work:

 Implemented a pre-installation script that validated the minimum system requirements to be met for QBox installation.
 The script checked the availability of the following system resources: